harrySingh04/Food-Image-Classification/README.md

 ##### 2.Unsupervised Learning – KMeans classifier was used as the unsupervised learner to train the same images samples without labels.

+## Image PreProcessing

+#### We have used various image processing techniques before training and testing the classifiers.

+#### 1.Image Resizing – All training sample images were resized to 80x80 pixels.

+#### 2.Binary Thresholding – All pixel values greater than a given threshold value were set to a fixed value.
+This was used to mask backgrounds in images that is not part of food.

+#### 3.Canny - function used for edge detection

+#### 4.Contour Detection – was used to separate out different dishes in a given dining table image with different food servings.

+#### 5.HOG – Feature descriptor to convert image data into histogram data.